1962 Burmese coup d'état: Causes for the coup

 There have been various explanations to why the military, headed by Ne Win, staged the military coup less than two years after acknowledging the authority of the civilian government.

 A reason, which is highlighted by multiple historians, is that the coup was a response to a growing fear within the army that the Union of Burma was drifting towards disintegration under the AFPFL-Government.

 This explanation resonates with the one given by the army in the official press release following the coup.
 By 1962 the integrity of the country was seen as threatened by the two minorities, the Shan and Kayah, who were claiming their right, given by the 1947 constitution, to withdraw from the Union.
 On top of this the Shan leaders were beginning to form an armed opposition against Yangon to claim Shan "national determination".
 The army and Ne Win saw it as their responsibility to protect the cohesion of the Union and in the official press release the coup was presented as a necessity due to the policies of the AFPFL-government.
 Especially problematic was U Nu's attempt to make Buddhism the state religion, since it contributed to the Christian minorities' motivation to fight for autonomy.

 Furthermore, the army believed that the federal system and parliament-style government was inherently weak and encouraged local autonomy.
 The multiple voices represented in parliament were seen as evoking instability and enhancing ethnic differences that would bring down the Union.
 The army thus argued that there was a need for a strong central government to secure the integration of the nation.

-Furthermore, the military rule justified the abolition of the political system by saying that multi-party democracy served the wealthy in society in being open to politicians representing capitalists and landlords.
+Additionally, the military rule justified the abolition of the political system by saying that multi-party democracy served the wealthy in society in being open to politicians representing capitalists and landlords.
 This critique of the political system served both as a reason for conducting the coup but also as a justification of the state structures and policies that were implemented in the subsequent years.

 The increased autonomy in peripheral areas was also seen as problematic in terms of external threats.
 The army believed that if the areas got too independent they would attract foreign powers – a risk that seemed great with the Cold War context of 1962.
 In 1962 it was clear that the United States had a great interest in Asian countries bordering communist powers, which meant that Burma was a possible subject of interest with the country's borders to China.